exgalcos/exgalcos.github.io/about.md

 *Choi, S. and Park, J. (2014).
 Plug-in tests for non-equivalence of means of independent normal populations, _Biometrical Journal_, 56, 1016-1034.

+Park, J. and Park, D. (2012).
+Testing the equality of a large number of normal population means, _Computational Statistics and Data Analysis_, 46, 1131-1149.

+Greenshtein, E. and Park, J. (2012).
+Robust test for detecting a signal in a high dimensional sparse normal vector, _Journal of Statistical Planning and Inference_, 142, 1445-1456.

 Park, J. (2010).
 The Generalized P-value in one-sided testing in two sample multivariate normal populations, _Journal of Statistical Planning and Inference_, 140, 1044-1055.

 ### Classification